+'''

-print-vector-length libraries: (chezscheme)
+print-vector-length thread parameter libraries: (chezscheme)

+'''

-When print-vector-length is set to a true value, write, put-datum, and pretty-print includes the length for all vectors between the "#" and open parenthesis, all bytevectors between the "#vu8" and open parenthesis, and all fxvectors between the "#vfx" and open parenthesis.
+When print-vector-length is set to a true value, write, put-datum, and pretty-print include the length for all vectors, bytevectors, and fxvectors immediately after the "#".
 This parameter is set to #f by default.